-The region of Tuscany can be found within the central part of the country of Italy.
+The region of Tuscany can be found in the central part of the country of Italy.
 While the entire area is considered brilliant and worthy of a visit, many people stick with Florence.
 During my trip to Tuscany, I chose to find bookstores and other literary destinations in Florence.

 Yes, most of my discoveries were within Florence, but I did find a few gems in other parts of Tuscany, too.